pedrosfaria2/coinbase-market-data-rust/README.md

 - **Query Products:** List all available cryptocurrency products on the platform.
 - **Query Server Time:** Retrieve the current server time of the platform.
 - **Query Order Book:** Display the order book (bids and asks) for a specific cryptocurrency product continuously.
-- **Query Candles:** Retrieve OHLC candle data for a specific cryptocurrency product within a defined time range.
+- **Query Candles:** Retrieve OHLC (Open, High, Low, Close) candle data for a specific cryptocurrency product within a defined time range.
 - **Query Market Trades:** Display market trades for a specific cryptocurrency product continuously.
 - **Query Specific Product Data:** Display detailed information of a specific cryptocurrency product continuously.
+- **Fetch All Data:** Simultaneously fetch and display the order book, market trades, and specific product data for a specific cryptocurrency product.
+This feature allows you to see a comprehensive view of the market data in real-time, updating all the selected data streams concurrently.

 ## Requirements